-Kids cause pain, and I was one of those mothers who wallowed in it.
-I felt every little disappointment, rejection, and heartache my children went through.
+And I was one of those mothers who wallowed in it!
+I felt every little thing they went through.
 If they were hurting, I was hurting twice as much.
 And if it was a major disappointment, rejection, or heartache my pain grew exponentially.

 It may seem like fretting about your kids is the hallmark of a loving parent, but it was not healthy for me—or my children.